-- Decide that you Will Start.
 We delay starting task because we are unsure how to do something.
-For example, not responding to emails because we are not sure what to say.
+For example, not responding to emails due to the fact we are not sure what to say.
 Find a plan to approach this issue.
 If not you will find yourself pushing the task to the side and the window will close.
-Once you jump in and just do it you will find it is much easier than you think.
+Once you jump in and try it you see it is much easier than you thought.

-- Make the Space.
 What conditions do you work your best in?
 Work to create the space for yourself.
 Is it loud and noisy where you are?
-Find a comfortable space that is not distracting.
+Find a comfortable distraction free space.

-- Set up Alarms and Important Reminders.
-When you find yourself avoiding the tasks then it becomes easier to forget about them.
+You find yourself avoiding tasks.
+It then gets easier to forget about them.
 Set aside a specific time of completion.
 Place it on your calendar.
 Set your alarm as a reminder.
 This way you will not miss anything.
 We are more likely to do something if we have set a specific time frame to do it in.
 We have a tendency to let our minds say to us “I’ll start doing it in 10 minutes”.
 The alarm will go off and you will start to train yourself to handle the task on time.
 Complete the entire task.

-- Be Accountable.
 This is where counseling for time management can be beneficial.
-People complete goals when they have told another person.
-You feel your being held accountable.
+People complete goals when someone else tells them.
+You feel accountable.
 You might do it just to avoid being asked if it is completed.
 Whatever works.
 Making a list is wonderful.
 I do it all the time just for the pleasure of checking it off.

 You will stay motivated if you reward yourself for meeting small task.
 You are already feeling the satisfaction of completing the goal.
 For each the reward looks different.
 Maybe you spend an hour doing something mindless.
 Surfing the web, going out for a movie or socializing with friends.